 The theory of the Dead Sea Scrolls not being the works of the Essenes is by no means new.
 Some scholars, in addition to Elior, have ardently argued against the Essenic authorship since the time the documents were discovered.
 So I find it a bit amusing to see people in recent weeks jumping to a non sequitur conclusion that in light of the uncertainties surrounding the authorship of the Dead Sea Scrolls, the documents must be fraudulent.
 First of all, Elior’s theory is just that, a theory, and by no means without opposition.

 Also, the lack of certainty regarding the authorship does not at all translate into the loss of the documents’ immense historical significance.
 It’s the Essenic authorship theory as well as other studies built upon that theory that are being questioned, not the antiquity or authenticity of the documents themselves.
 The Dead Sea Scrolls are still works of antiquity containing the only known surviving copies of the Hebrew religious texts dated to the second century BC.
 In light of this, the question should be, “Who, then, wrote these documents?” not, “Okay, so how do we dispose of this worthless fraudulent junk?”
 These documents are still priceless regardless of who wrote them; they’re still worth studying.
 In my opinion, now that the long-held theory has been more vehemently challenged, things are only getting to be more fun.

-By the way, you are indeed reading a food blog.
+By the way, you are indeed on a cooking website.